nbattala/sfd-deployment-scripts/README.md

 - [Uninstall SFD](#Uninstall-SFD)

 ## Download SAS Deployment Assets
-Download the deployment assets from my.sas.com and unzip them in the current directory
+Download the deployment assets from my.sas.com and unzip them in the downloads directory or create a symlink name downloads for your deployment assets in a different location.

-## Download SAS Deployment Manifest
-For POC only, since kustomize is not available, download site.yaml file provided by SAS into the current directory.

 ## Edit Environment Properties
 Edit [env.propertie](env.properties) to set the properties of the environment.